IABTechLab/uid2docs/docs/guides/operator-guide-aws-marketplace.md

 ## Checking UID2 Operator Status

-To find the EC2 instances, complete the following steps:
+To check the UID2 Operator status of your EC2 instance, complete the following steps:

-1. In the CloudFormation stack, click the **Resources** tab and find the Auto Scaling Group (ASG).
+1. In the CloudFormation page, select your stack and then click the **Resources** tab.
-2. In the **Physical ID** column, click the ASG link.
+2. Click the link in the **Physical ID** column that corresponds to your **AutoScalingGroup** (ASG).
+![Stack Creation Resources](images/stack-creation-resources.png)
 3. Inside the selected ASG, go to the **Instance management** tab where you can find the ID of the available EC2 instances (by default it starts only one instance).
+4. Open an instance and copy its public DNS.
-4. To test operator status, in your browser, go to `http://{public-dns-of-your-instance}/ops/healthcheck`. `OK` indicates good status.
+5. In your browser, go to `http://{public-dns-of-your-instance}/ops/healthcheck`.
+A response of `OK` indicates good operator status.

-![Stack Creation Resources](images/stack-creation-resources.png)

 ## Creating a Load Balancer